 Arborists with more than five years' experience usually earn

-Pay for arborists varies depending on their experience, skills and qualifications.
+Pay for arborists varies depending on their experience and skills.

-- Trainee arborists usually start on or near the minimum wage.
-This can rise to $18 an hour as they gain experience.
+- New arborists usually start on the minimum wage.

-- Arborists with more than five years' experience can earn between $18 and $24 an hour, depending on their skill level and qualifications.
+- Arborists with more than five years' experience can earn between $25 and $35 an hour.

 - PAYE.net.nz website – use this calculator to convert pay and salary information

 - Employment New Zealand website - information about minimum wage rates

 (This information is a guide only.
 Find out more about the sources of our pay information)

 What you will do

 Arborists may do some or all of the following: